-The Bay Area in Northern California remains a popular destination to live in or visit in 2025.
-San Francisco is still the main highlight, with San Jose not far behind.
-The larger Bay Area extends from Santa Rosa in the north to Santa Cruz in the south.
+Last updated: February 2026.
+The Bay Area in Northern California is still one of those regions where you can do a foggy-city morning, a redwood hike by lunch, and be back for dinner—without feeling like you spent the whole day in the car.
+San Francisco remains the headline act, with San Jose and the South Bay close behind.
+The larger Bay Area stretches roughly from Santa Rosa in the north to Santa Cruz in the south, with easy side trips along the Sonoma Coast and down Highway 1.
 If you’re heading further south, be sure to check out our Glamping in Santa Barbara article for ideas.

-In the past few years, Bay Area Glamping in Northern California has grown in popularity, and new places have appeared throughout the region.
+In the past few years, Bay Area Glamping in Northern California has grown in popularity, and more options have appeared throughout the region—especially in the redwoods, along the Russian River, and near the coast.

-Many visitors also use Bay Area glamping as a unique base for exploring the region and making day trips into San Francisco.
+Many visitors also use Bay Area glamping as a comfortable base for exploring the region, with day trips into San Francisco or wine country.
 Glamping in Northern California continues to attract more guests, especially around the Bay.

 Read more about Glamping in California

-Many of the following Bay Area Glamping sites near San Francisco are surrounded by nature, so you can enjoy the feeling of camping with the comforts of a more traditional stay.
-Some of these places have great views and easy access to local points of interest.
+Many of the Bay Area glamping sites below are surrounded by nature—so you get the feel of camping with a real bed and the conveniences of a more traditional stay.
+Some have ocean views, some sit deep in the redwoods, and others are perfect launch points for day trips.
 We’ve put together a list of glamping options in Northern California for a short break or a longer trip in this region.
 If you’re headed south, check out this list of Glamping Southern California ideas as well.

-Let’s start with some top Bay Area glamping options, then look at a few things to do while you’re in the area.
-If you haven’t yet decided which part of the Bay you’d like to stay in, this information may help you narrow it down.
+Let’s start with top Bay Area glamping options, then we’ll cover a few things to do while you’re in the area.
+If you haven’t decided which part of the Bay you’d like to stay in, the “Places to See” section at the end can help you narrow it down.

 Top Bay Area Glamping California Spots